damodharkadapa/830-webapp/README.md

 - git
 # HTML sample for Azure App Service

-This is a simple HTML/CSS/JS web app that can be deployed to Azure App Service using Git.
+This is a simple HTML/CSS/JS web app that can be deployed to AWS App Service using Git.

 It is built on the [Carousel template](http://getbootstrap.com/examples/carousel) by [Bootstrap](http://getbootstrap.com).